Parks and Recreation Frequently Asked Questions

 No person shall operate any sound amplification device in such a manner that it will be audible at a distance in excess of 100 feet from the sound amplifying equipment, unless a “Sound Amplification Device Permit” is first obtained from the Director.
 A permit for sound amplification devices shall be filed with the Director.
 A general description of the sound amplification device which is to be used, the volume in decibels of the sound which will be produced, and any other information which the Director finds necessary will be required to make a fair determination as to whether a “Sound Amplification Device Permit” should be issued.
 The Director shall issue a “Sound Amplification Device Permit” when he finds that the operation of such a sound amplification device will not unreasonably disturb other users of the County Park or adjacent residences, even though the sound will be audible for a distance in excess of 100 feet.

-Yes, jumpers are allowed at Camp Comfort, Dennison, Foster, Oak, Saticoy, Soule, Steckel, Tapo Canyon, Kenney Grove and Warring Parks only.
+Yes, jumpers are allowed at Camp Comfort, Dennison, Foster, Oak, Saticoy, Soule, Steckel, Tapo Canyon, and Warring Parks only.
 Besides the vehicle entry fees, there is an additional $125 fee and paperwork for having a jumper at one of the parks mentioned above, however if a group area is reserved, the fee is waived.

 Yes, dogs are permitted in County Parks except in those areas set by the Director and appropriately posted.
 Dogs are permitted in areas designed for overnight camping, when the dog owner is in possession of a valid overnight camping permit.
 All such dogs must be kept tethered on a leash not exceeding six (6) feet in length.
 Max of two dogs per site.
-“Guide Dogs” are authorized if leashed and are fee exempt.
+“Service Dogs” are authorized if leashed and are fee exempt.

 No, a reservation fee does not include a $5.00 per vehicle weekend, $2.00 weekday or $15.00 per bus entry (12 persons or more) fee.

-Beach parks only: Changes to the front end of a reservation to shorten the stay will be imposed a $10 per day charge for each day shortened, plus a $15 change fee.
+Beach parks only: Changes to the front end of a reservation to shorten the stay will be imposed a $15 per day charge for each day shortened, plus a $15 change fee.

 The County Parks Department is funded through revenues received from user fees, state, and federal grants.
 The Department is not funded by local tax dollars.
 All user fees are retained by the Parks Enterprise Fund for the continued maintenance and enhancement of its recreation facilities.